 Connecticut Spousal Abuse Lawyer

-What is Family Violence in Connecticut?
+What Constitutes Spousal Abuse in Connecticut?

 Connecticut General Statutes (C.G.S.) §46b-38a explains that an incident may be considered family violence if it involves a violent or threatening act occurring between people in a family, intimate, or household relationship.
 This type of relationship includes spouses and former spouses as well as couples who have lived together in the past or present.